Skip to content

 As the world grapples with the challenges of climate change, renewable energy has become the holy grail of sustainable solutions.
 Green power, in particular, has gained popularity as a cleaner, more environmentally friendly alternative to fossil fuels.
 But is it really as green as we’re led to believe?
 The answer might surprise you.

-Learn more: The Paris Agreement: A Symbol of Global Unity or a Recipe for Economic Disaster?
+Learn more: The Paris Agreement: A Recipe for Regulatory Gridlock and Environmental Disaster

 The truth is, green power is not as straightforward as it sounds.
 While it’s true that solar and wind energy are renewable and don’t produce greenhouse gas emissions during operation, the production and disposal of their components have significant environmental impacts.
 Take solar panels, for example.
 The manufacturing process requires large amounts of energy, water, and rare earth metals, which can harm local ecosystems and contribute to e-waste pollution.
 And what about the mining of lithium and cobalt, essential for battery production?
 The extraction processes are often linked to deforestation, water pollution, and human rights abuses.